-Tear Jerker: The overall mood in both of the so-far-released games is nothing you could call "Light Hearted"
+- Tear Jerker: The overall mood in each game is nothing you could call "light-hearted."

-If you don't feel something at least once after finishing off a Colossus, you are a horrible person and probably kick puppies.
-If you play all the way through Shadow it's a Bittersweet Endingat best.
+- Finishing off a Colossus.
+If you play all the way through Shadow it's a Bittersweet Ending at best.

-Judging from the trailers for The Last Guardian the packaging might as well come with a gun and a bullet with instructions that say "For your heart."
+- The initial reaction to the trailers for The Last Guardian was the thought that the packaging might as well come with a gun and a bullet with instructions that say "For your heart."
 The final game has plenty of heart-tugging moments, too.